 While some customers cannot wrap their minds around the fact that a Gucci pair of sunglasses can top over $500, loyal brand fans don’t mind the high prices.

-The presence of a Gucci logo suggests that the owner has good taste, solid financial standing, and demands the best.
+A Gucci logo suggests that the owner has good taste, solid financial standing, and demands the best.

-Celebrity Brand Ambassadors
+5. Gucci Celebrity Brand Ambassadors

 Apart from the ones discussed above, Gucci looked at royalty and celebrities to give the brand a good start.